justfoolingaround/patchidm/readme.md

 ```

 Now, you can just restart IDM and it should be good to go.
+## Permanent* Patch (Automatic)

-For automatic patching, run the following command in PowerShell.
-Please be sure to review the contents of the [target script](./scripts/permanent_patch.ps1).
+For automatic patching, run the following command in an elevated PowerShell will.

+> Note: Please be sure to review the contents of the [target script](./scripts/permanent_patch.ps1).

 ```pwsh
 Invoke-Expression "& { $(Invoke-WebRequest -UseBasicParsing 'https://github.com/justfoolingaround/patchidm/raw/master/scripts/permanent_patch.ps1') }"